gauntface/web-push-book/src/_content/chapter-04/02-using-web-push-library.md

 useful in a real world scenario is:

 1. The payload would be more helpful as a string of JSON.
-1. The subscriptions need to be saved and queried from a database.
+1. The subscriptions needs to be saved and queried from a database.

 ## Payload